jeffrey-garcia/demo-spring-crypto/README.md

 - computer/verify the hashing with HMAC SHA256 128-bit

 The common library can also switch to use other cryptographic library, for example spring-crypto API.
-This can easily achieved by creating a bean that conform to the methods defined through the interface `CryptoClient`.
+This can be easily achieved by creating a bean that conform to the methods defined through the interface `CryptoClient`.
 The idea is to have developers to less worry about the underlying mechanics to implement a cryptographic feature, they could just use it whenever they